Awe Yeah: 5 Ways to Amplify the Good in Your Everyday

 Cultivate awe and wonder at the world around you.

 You don’t have to be standing in front of the Grand Canyon to appreciate your surroundings.
 The corner of the building you pass by every day may look striking against the sky.
 The approaching dark cloud is dazzlingly ominous.
-As you drive to the store or walk to your office, notice the beauty in both the mundane and the magnificent, Bryant suggests.
+As you drive to the store, notice the beauty in both the mundane and the magnificent, Bryant suggests.

 2. Share the Good Stuff